 The boss of the South American champions admits opening their Confeds campaign to La Roja is an "exhilarating" experience but hopes his team can spring a surprise

-The Copa America holders open their campaign in the Festival of Champions against La Roja and the 66-year-old hopes that his players do not hide in the face of the party atmosphere, despite acknowledging their inferiority to the Euro 2012 winners.
+The Copa America holders open their campaign in the Festival of Champions against La Roja this weekend, and the 66-year-old hopes his players do not hide in the face of the party atmosphere, despite acknowledging their inferiority to the Euro 2012 winners.

 "Spain are a team that are great in ball possession and impose [this] on their opponents.
 Unquestionably they are a superior team to us," he told reporters.

 "But we have the recent friendly against them on our side [Spain won 3-1].
 There was a moment [in that match] when we were on a par with them.

 "We are arriving for a party and we will try to make ourselves noticed, so we will not sit back.
 We have a little hope and we will push forward with respect and belief.

 "It is exhilarating to start against the world and European champions.
 Our aspiration is to reach the next round, but we must work hard and well."Elsewhere, Uruguay captain Diego Lugano was not afraid to brand Spain as the favourites ahead of the clash but explained that his country's defensive steel could counter the passing philosophy of Vicente del Bosque's men.

 "It is logical to say that [they are the best].
 Spain are favourites, they are the best team in the world, they are the champions and Uruguay are less so in their prime," he added.